silverhadch/luced/README.md

 If running 'Luced' as root, the Clipboard is deactivated (because sudo doesnt export the HOME env variable for the Clipboard) unless you relaunch with sudo -E ...

-'Alt-C' - Copy (with mouse selected Text)
+'Ctrl-Shift-C' - Copy (with mouse selected Text)

-'Ctrl-V' - Paste
+'Ctrl-Shift-V' - Paste

 # Installation
 1. Download the install script